With assistance from:

 The workshop will focus on the physical foundations of oceanography and include the following topics:

-Activites typically extend from 8:00 am to 4:30 pm each day.
-A day long excursion is planned for Saturday, July 15th.
-Sunday, July 16th will be free for sightseeing and rest.
+Activities typically extend from 8:00 am to 4:30 pm EDT each day.
+A day long excursion is planned for Saturday, July 14th.
+Sunday, July 15th will be free for sightseeing and rest.

 The Chesapeake Bay can be a physically demanding environment for marine studies.
 Walking a half-mile or more in summer heat and high humidity conditions is routine several times each day.